Reasons to Consider Changing your Sponsor/Co-Sponsor

 - Wanting somebody who is more attractive.

-- Wanting to have a more popular sponsor.
+- Wanting to have a more popular sponsor/co-sponsor.

 - Changing for the sake of change.

-- It is not a good idea to change sponsor over just one minor argument.
+- It is not a good idea to make a change over just one minor argument.
 No relationship is going to run completely smoothly –there will usually be disagreements along the way.